The due date to file ITR return is 10th January 2021 for non audit cases and for cases requiring audit, the due date is 15th February 2021.

 The following are situations when an Income Tax Refund can be claimed:

-- The employer generally deducts taxes after taking into consideration various documentary proofs provided to him by an employee pertaining to say 80C investments etc. However, there are instances where an employee is not able to furnish proof for few such investments before the end of a particular financial year and accordingly the employer goes ahead with a higher deduction.
-However, benefit of such investment can be claimed by the employee while filing his return of income and therefore claim a refund of the higher taxes paid;
+- The employer generally deducts taxes after taking into consideration various documentary proofs provided to him by an employee pertaining to say for example 80C investments, Medical insurance premium under 80D etc. However, there are instances where an employee is not able to furnish proof for few such investments before the end of a particular financial year and accordingly the employer goes ahead with a higher deduction.
+However, the benefit of such investment can be claimed by the employee while filing his return of income and therefore claim a refund of the higher taxes paid,

 - Certain individuals may not fall within the taxable bracket at all i.e. their income would be less than Rs 2.5 lakhs.
 Hence, they would not have to pay any taxes.
-Yet, taxes would have got deducted on their income.
-This being so, they can claim a refund of the excess taxes deducted;
+Yet, taxes would have been deducted on their income.
+This being so, they can claim a refund of the excess tax deducted;

 - Taxpayers may be called upon to pay additional taxes by their income-tax officer following certain additions made to their income during income tax proceedings.
 Such additions may be deleted by appeal authorities.
 Accordingly, the taxpayer will be refunded the taxes he would have paid.

-How much of refund is due to a taxpayer?
+4. How much income tax refund is received by the taxpayer?